-Inventories are valued at cost using the first-in/first-out (FIFO) method and consist of food service supplies.
-The costs of such inventories are recorded as expenditures/expenses when consumed rather than when purchased.
+Inventory is valued at cost using the first-in/first-out method and consists of food service supplies.
+The cost of such inventory is recorded as an expenditure/expense when consumed rather than when purchased.

-Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in both the government-wide and fund financial statements.
-The costs of prepaid items are recorded as expenditures/expenses when consumed rather than when purchased.
+Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaids in both the government-wide and fund financial statements.
+The cost of prepaids are recorded as an expenditure/expense when consumed rather than when purchased.